Transportation in Las Vegas

 Anyone familiar with any recent airport travel will likely have used rideshares to get to or from the airport.
 Las Vegas is no different when it comes to ride-shares.
 Rideshare is an excellent choice for traveling to your Las Vegas hotel.

 You’ll need to meet your driver in at a specific pick-up point.
 Rideshare for Terminal 1 is located at level 2M of the parking garage.
-Terminal 3 Ride Share Pick up is located at the valet level of the terminal 3 parking garage.
+Terminal 3 Ride Share Pick up is located at the valet level of the Terminal 3 parking garage.
 Just be sure that you have the right vehicle and driver.
 We recommend asking your driver to tell you when there are there to pick up.

 Las Vegas Taxis

 Over ten taxis companies offer service to and from McCarran airport.
 Some will not accept credit cards, so confirm before getting inside.
-You’ll find the taxi queue just outside the doors for baggage claim.
+You’ll find the taxi queue just outside the doors for the baggage claim.
 They are also available at the Rent-A-Car Center.

 Las Vegas Airport Shuttles